-Norway has a unique traffic culture, in the way that it might be the only country in the world where pedestrians cross roads without paying much attention, expecting cars to slow down or even stop.
+Note that Norway has a unique traffic culture, in the way that it might be the only country in the world where pedestrians cross roads without paying much attention, expecting cars to slow down or even stop.
 The same goes for cyclists – they use the roads, but often don’t follow traffic rules.
-There has been reported many dangerous situations and accidents between cars driven by tourists and cyclists and pedestrians.
+There has been many dangerous situations and accidents between cars driven by tourists and cyclists and pedestrians.
 For many car tourists, it can be a new experience to share the roads with these groups.

 There are daily buses from larger cities in Northern Norway to Sortland, the largest town in Vesterålen.

 There are frequent and regular flights from all the major cities in Norway to Harstad/Narvik Airport, which is the closest airport to Vesterålen.
-Ann airport bus service takes you to Sortland in Vesterålen in about 2 hours.
+An airport bus service takes you to Sortland in Vesterålen in about 2 hours.